IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Blocking API Endpoints
 ++++++++++++++++++++++

 The :doc:`/api/native-api` contains a useful but potentially dangerous API endpoint called "admin" that allows you to change system settings, make ordinary users into superusers, and more.
-The ``builtin-users`` endpoint lets people create a local/builtin user account if they know the ``BuiltinUsers.KEY`` value described below.
+The "builtin-users" endpoint lets people create a local/builtin user account if they know the key defined in :ref:`BuiltinUsers.KEY`.
+The endpoint "test" is not used but is where testing code maybe be added (see https://github.com/IQSS/dataverse/issues/4137 ).

-By default, all APIs can be operated on remotely and a number of endpoints do not require authentication. https://github.com/IQSS/dataverse/issues/1886 was opened to explore changing these defaults, but until then it is very important to block both the "admin" endpoint (and at least consider blocking ``builtin-users``).
-For details please see also the section on :ref:`:BlockedApiPolicy` below.
+By default, most APIs can be operated on remotely and a number of endpoints do not require authentication.
+The endpoints "admin" and "test" are limited to localhost out of the box by the settings :ref:`:BlockedApiEndpoints` and :ref:`:BlockedApiPolicy`.

+It is very important to keep the block in place for the "admin" endpoint (and at least consider blocking "builtin-users").
+Please note that documentation for the "admin" endpoint is spread across the :doc:`/api/native-api` section of the API Guide and the :doc:`/admin/index`.

 It's also possible to prevent file uploads via API by adjusting the :ref:`:UploadMethods` database setting.